 You’ve handled dozens of mediation sessions with ease.
 You are confident in your mediation skills, especially between two parties who want a fair resolution.
 But how do the dynamics change when their legal counsel joins the session?
 What is the best way to handle principal-agent issues, clashing values, and highly emotional cases?
 What happens when the field expands to three or more parties who are bringing many issues to the table?
 Reaching resolution requires experience in handling complex, multiparty disputes.

-The new Advanced Mediation Workshop, created in response to many requests for advanced mediation training, helps you take your mediation skill set to the next level.
+This Advanced Mediation Workshop, created in response to many requests for advanced mediation training, helps you take your mediation skill set to the next level.
 Over the course of five days, you’ll gain a toolkit for tackling even the most challenging multiparty disputes.

 During this highly interactive program, you will: